m1ckyb/Librarrarian/README.md

     # Generate a random string for this, e.g., by running: openssl rand -hex 32
     FLASK_SECRET_KEY=your_flask_secret_key

+    # --- API Key for Worker Authentication ---
+    # This is required if AUTH_ENABLED is true.
+Generate a secure random string.
+    # e.g., openssl rand -hex 32
+    API_KEY=your_worker_api_key

     # --- Authentication Settings (Optional) ---
     # Master switch to enable authentication features.
     AUTH_ENABLED=false